I Am 5’2 How Much Should I Weigh? | Precise Weight Guide

 For women standing at five feet two inches:

-- Changes in waist circumference often signal shifts in visceral fat better than scale numbers.
+• Changes in waist circumference may signal changes in abdominal fat better than scale numbers alone.

 Tracking waist measurement alongside scale readings provides a clearer picture of health progress than relying solely on clothing tags that fluctuate with style trends.